javbotero/Outer-Coast/_includes/contribute.md

 We also welcome early financial contributions.
 As we take steps forward with accreditation, Alaska Commission on Postsecondary Education regulatory processes, incorporating as a nonprofit and writing bylaws, negotiating an MOU partnership with Sheldon Jackson Campus, and more, we increasingly need to match our sweat equity and pro bono contributions with financial contributions.

-To make a financial contribution to Outer Coast, use the PayPal button below or send a check (made out to Outer Coast College) to this address:
+To make a financial contribution to Outer Coast, use the PayPal button below or send a check (made out to Outer Coast) to this address:

 > PO Box 6615
 > Sitka, AK 98835